-This federal settlement is intended to include businesses and residents who had retained attorneys that filed similar class action or individual cases in state court or who previously opted out of the Good case.
+This federal settlement includes businesses and residents who previously opted out of the Good case or who filed similar class action or individual cases in state court.

-(1) Simple Claim Form Option providing set amount payments for Residential Households, Businesses or Governmental Entities,
+(1) Simple Claim Form Option providing set amount payments – without the need to submit documentation of actual losses - for Residential Households, Businesses or Governmental Entities,

-2) Individual Review Option providing reimbursement of documented losses for Residential Households, Businesses, Governmental Entities, Wage Earners, Medical Claimants, and Pregnancy Claimants.
+Individual Review Option providing reimbursement of documented losses for Residential Households, Businesses, Governmental Entities, Wage Earners, and additional payment options for Medical Claimants and Pregnancy Claimants.